 Postdoctoral fellowship endowments help to fund post-graduate scholars research and living expenses, enabling UCLA to attract promising academics and indirectly bear on the University's ability to recruit and retain top faculty and graduate students.

 Graduate fellowship endowments help to fund graduate students' tuition and fees, enable UCLA to attract promising scholars, and indirectly bear on the University's ability to recruit and retain top faculty.

 - Other Professional Schools: $250,000

 Endowment income for undergraduate student support ensures a superior education for talented, deserving students.
 Scholarships may be awarded on the basis of financial need, academic merit or both.

 An Institute or Center is an organization of scholarly activities created around a specified purpose.
 These bodies generate research findings and stimulate thought and discussion on their topics of interest and create a nexus for informed perspective on the discipline(s).
 Research units vary greatly in their individual circumstances, prioritization within the academic mission of UCLA, and appeal to prospective donors.
 The designation of Institute, Center, or Program relates to breadth and scope of function and level of funding, and the circumstances of each naming must be considered carefully to arrive at the appropriate gift level.

 - Program: $2 million

-Lectureships (with salary support): $1 million
+Lectureships (using existing FTE): $1 million

 Endowed funds for lecturers allow for the teaching of various subjects, including language instruction.
 These endowments can provide needed resources for salary support as well as some programmatic funds.